It's Rush Limbaugh, the EIB Network, and we're in the midst of, I'm in the midst of some major audio malfunction problems here.

 They may not care.

-They're gonna vote on emotion.
+They're going to vote on emotion.

-Uh some of them might even vote on the candidate promises to give them the most and pay off their student loan.
+Some of them might even vote on the candidate promises to give them the most and pay off their student loan.

 Who knows?

-But we've we face a crossroads.
+But we face a crossroads.

-I mean, the the American left has purposefully established, tried to establish as many dependent people on government as possible in this country.
+I mean, the American left has purposefully established, tried to establish as many dependent people on government as possible in this country.

-And it this hasn't happened overnight.
+And this hasn't happened overnight.

-So, we'll find out.
+So we'll find out.

 I am not yet ready to concede that the country is anywhere near that point, in fact.

-But you can't just, if you're the opposition party, you just can't rely on the result without trying to be involved in it.
+I think I look at the 2010 midterms, but you can't just, if you're the opposition party, you just can't rely on the result without trying to be involved in it.